 I had really meant to maintain a regular journal last Autumn but to be perfectly candid: my first quarter of graduate school was rough and I felt locked in a constant struggle to keep up with much of anything.

-That’s not to say that it was all bad—in the spaces between self-loathing and a recurrence of existential panic attacks, I developed a deep appreciation for my cohort, reveled in opportunities to curate my own reading lists and connect themes between to new-to-me fields of study, and found myself supported personally and intellectually by some very kind humans who happen to be faculty members in my department.
-I also came to recognize that I had taken for granted several working adaptations and accommodations that had made it possible for me to manage my work/school life.
+That’s not to say that it was all bad—in the spaces between self-loathing and a recurrence of existential panic attacks, I developed a deep appreciation and love for my cohort, reveled in opportunities to curate my own reading lists and connect themes between to new-to-me fields of study, and found myself supported personally and intellectually by some very kind humans who happen to be faculty members in my department.
+I also came to recognize that I had taken for granted several working adaptations and accommodations that had made it possible for me to manage my work/school life, which is good knowledge to have.

 In Autumn quarter, my courses were: